-- 1 Edusave grants are given to all the Government and Government-aided schools, junior colleges and centralised institute, independent schools, specialised schools and Government-supported special education schools and the Institute of Technical Education (ITE).
-The schools and institutions can use the grants to procure resources and equipment, or to subsidise enrichment programmes that enhance the quality of teaching and learning. - 2 The grant rates were maintained at \$50 per student for primary level, \$90 for secondary level, \$120 for pre-university level and \$100 for ITE for FY 2021.
-Unutilised grants exceeding 50% of the annual allocation will be recovered in December of the year.
-During the financial year, \$32.4 million was disbursed and \$6.4 million was recovered from the schools and institutions.
+- 1 Edusave grants are given to all the Government and Government-aided schools, junior colleges and Millennia Institute, independent schools, specialised schools and Government-supported special education schools and the Institute of Technical Education (ITE).
+The schools and institutions can use the grants to procure resources and equipment, or to subsidise enrichment programmes that enhance the quality of teaching and learning. - 2 From 2023, Edusave grants are no longer funded from the Edusave Endowment Fund as a separate grant to schools.
+Therefore the FY 2022 expenditure includes only the second tranche of the 2022 grant disbursement to schools in July. - 3 Unutilised grants exceeding 50% of the annual allocation will be recovered in December of the year.
+During the financial year, \$16.2 million was disbursed and \$2.3 million was recovered from the schools and institutions.